ashermancinelli/ashermancinelli.github.io/_posts/2021-3-5-Spack-Development-2.md

 permalink: /spack2
 ---

-Second in an N part series, this post focuses on *getting stared with environments*.
+Second in this series, this post focuses on *getting stared with environments*.

 In the [previous post about package development with Spack](/spack1), we discussed the following points: